 Trading Strategies That Best Support Part-Time Traders

-Not all trading styles may be beneficial for part-time traders.
+There are many trading styles and strategies out there.
+However, not all of them may be beneficial for part-time traders.
 Some trading styles involve constant chart monitoring and or being at your computer for most of the day.
 Here are a few trading strategies that can easily be implemented by part-time traders.

 - Open Drive Strategy: The main reason why this is beneficial for part-time traders is that you’re buying and selling at the open, which is at 9:30 AM ET.
 Your analysis of what trades you’re going to make will happen the night before.
 The most important aspect of this trading strategy is to have a stop and a limit.
 Depending on the time frame you have available for trading you can shorten or lengthen your stop limits.
 Make sure that if your stops are filled it cancels the limit and if the limits filled it cancels the stop.